dkebler/old-hugo-quickstart-site/README.md

-A complete Hugo/Foundation based website that can be cloned and customized
+A complete Hugo based website that can be cloned and customized